HyperviewHQ/hyperview_docs/documentation/api-changelog/topics/api_changes_3_6_to_3_7.md

 > Returns an asset's associated data collectors.

+### `GET` /api/user/users/access/{accessPolicyId}

+> Returns an array of users associate with an access policy or associated to a group that is
+> associated with an access policy.
+All users of Administrator role are included.

 ### `DELETE` /api/asset/workNoteDocuments/{workNoteDocumentId}

 > Removes an association between a work note and document.